sirech/talk-resilience-against-downstream-failures/presentation.md

 ???

-- let's say, a navigation bar
+- among all these services, my team owns the navigation bar
 - it's present in almost every page
-- in a decoupled application architecture, you have to make sure that every individual app renders it
+- it's a surprisingly complex piece, with a FE and a BE that integrates mutiple sources of data to determine permissions to show nav items

 ---